bokner/replbug/README.md

 We'll see a lot of output in your IEx shell, which is pretty hard to discern due to the size and truncation caused by pretty-printing.

+## Solution

-Replbug does what Rexbug does, but additionally, we could pull the traces to IEx and materialize it as a variable that we could inspect and experiment on:
+Replbug preserves all functionality of Rexbug.
+Additionally, it allows to materialize trace records as variables that we could inspect and experiment with in IEx shell:

 ```elixir
 # Make sure to close Rexbug session